SC state workers unlikely to get a pay raise next year

 State Rep. Gilda Cobb-Hunter, D-Orangeburg, said she is hopeful lawmakers can give a pay raise to state workers and also address the ailing pension system without passing on added costs to those workers.

-“It is time for us … to show state employees that our thanks for their service is not just rhetoric and that they are a priority.”
+“It is time for us … to show state employees that our thanks for their service is not just rhetoric and that they are a priority,” Cobb-Hunter said.

 Cassie Cope: 803-771-8657, @cassielcope